 I would probably attempt to cover as much drivable surface area of the entire Borneo as possible.
 Start all the way from the southern tip of Sarawak, taking in the scenic mountains and vast pepper farms, make my way up through Brunei and arrive in Sabah, then turn around and find an entry point into Kalimantan via Sandakan and travel back down south and out again where I started in Kuching.
 Should be an interesting trip especially when so little is known about greater Borneo.

 You have acted in both TV and theatre roles, which one is a little more exhilarating to perform?

 I enjoy working in all the mediums, but exhilaration would have to come from stage or theatre.
 Primarily because the performance is done live and the audience responds real-time.
-I mentally prepare for and anticipate possible performance mistakes and general technical glitches before I go on stage which just adds to the adrenalin rush.
+I mentally prepare for and anticipate possible performance mistakes and general technical glitches before I go on stage which just adds to the adrenaline rush.
 No two shows are exactly the same which means there’s little room for complacency.
 One has to be on guard because you never know what you’re going to get.

 Are you adventurous when it comes to trying different cuisines when globetrotting?